-You need to apply for a loan to cover your tuition fees, which will be paid directly to your university, and a maintenance loan, which will be paid into your bank account.
+You may be able to borrow money to help pay for university or college tuition fees and to help with living costs.
+You might get extra money on top of this, for example if you're on a low income, are disabled or have children.
+If you do borrow money your tuition fees will be paid directly to your university, and your maintenance loan will be paid into your bank account.
 As a first step, you need to create an online account with a password.